 PROJECT APPROACH

-Process Flow: Here, we present an outline of the project flow via a flow diagram.
-We have tried to divide the entire project in two main branches.
-While one focused on finding the best possible result with the multiple linear regression and other linear methods; the other approach was entirely dedicated to applying several complex methods like decision trees and get better prediction accuracy with possibly a better interpretation of the model.
+Process Flow: Here, an outline of the project flow via a flow diagram has been presented.
+Entire project has been split in two main approaches.
+While one focused on finding the best possible result with the multiple linear regression and other linear methods; the other approach is entirely dedicated to applying several complex methods like decision trees and get better prediction accuracy with possibly a better interpretation of the model.

 The linear methods were however not applied directly on the entire raw data set.
-As mentioned previously in the ; we suspected high correlation amongst the predictors and thus began our work with feature selection.
-Once we finalized the data set with the reduced features, the data was then sampled randomly to divide into a training data set and a test data set.
-The sampling ratio chosen was 80 to 20 for the training and testing respectively.
+As mentioned previously in the introduction; high correlation amongst the predictors was suspected and thus, feature selection was done.
+Upon finalizing the data set with the reduced features, the data was sampled randomly to divide into a training data set and a test data set.
+The training data to testing data was sampled with a ration of 80:20.

 As with the complex methods; majority of the algorithms were run on the original data set without the reduced number of features.
-This was due to the robustness of the methods being used and their ability to produce interpretable results taking in highly correlated predictors too.
+This was due to the robustness of the methods being used and their ability to produce interpretable results taking highly correlated predictors into consideration as well.